Multimodal Training Data Platform for Transportation AI

 Collage of urban street scenes with multiple vehicles, pedestrians, bicycles, and dogs, each labeled with bounding boxes and tags including car, person, bicycle, and dog.

-Data Annotation for Transportation
+Data Curation and Annotation for Transportation AI

 Enhance transportation systems with precise data annotation, enabling smarter navigation, traffic management, and operational efficiency.